Turbocharge Your Mac Terminal: The Ultimate Starship and Ghostty Setup Guide

 starship preset catppuccin-powerline -o ~/.config/starship.toml

 This overwrites the existing starship.toml.
-The preset features smooth segment transitions and a cohesive color scheme.
 Reload your shell with source ~/.zshrc to apply it.

-Presets are a great start, but a couple of small changes usually make the prompt more practical: shorter paths, optional timestamps, and command duration for slow commands.
+Presets are a good start, but a couple of changes usually make the prompt more practical: shorter paths, optional timestamps, and command duration for slow commands.

 Open the config file: